A Career in Kinesiology

 Choosing the Right Post Secondary Institution, Degree and Courses

-• Clinical client intake and risk screening
+• Clinical client intake, history taking and risk screening

 • Disease pathology/pathophysiology

-• Advanced/clinical exercise physiology
+• Clinical exercise physiology

 • Traumatic Brain Injury (TBI) and Concussion Management